GlitchBlake/Termux-Tutorials/Tutorials/Desktop Installation/Native/kde_native.md

 ```
 nano ~/.vnc/xstartup
 ```
-5. Paste the following in it:
+5. Paste the following in it
 ```
 dbus-launch --exit-with-session startplasma-x11
 ```